 For function fields, the notion of Hilbert class field has no proper analogue since the maximal abelian extension of any congruence function field $K/{\ma F}_q$ contains $K_m:= K{\ma F}_{q^m}$ for all positive integers $m$ and therefore the maximal unramified abelian extension of $K$ is of infinite degree over $K$.

 M. Rosen \cite{Ros87} gave a definition of an analogue of the Hilbert class field of $K$ and a fixed finite nonempty set $S_{\infty}$ of prime divisors of $K$.
 Using this definition, a proper concept of genus field can be given along the lines of the classical case.
 R. Clement \cite{Cle92} considered a cyclic extension of $k:= {\ma F}_q(T)$ of degree a prime number $l$ dividing $q-1$ and found the genus field using class field theory.
-Later, S. Bae and J. Koo \cite{BaeKoo96} generalized the results of Clement following the methods of Fr\"olich \cite{Fro83}.
+Later, S. Bae and J.K.
+Koo \cite{BaeKoo96} generalized the results of Clement following the methods of Fr\"ohlich \cite{Fro83}.

 G. Peng \cite{Pen2003} explicitly described the genus theory for Kummer function fields.
-Recently S. Hu and Y. Li \cite{HuLi2010} explicitly described the ambiguous ideal class and the genus of an Artin--Schreier extension of a congruence rational function field.
+Recently S. Hu and Y. Li \cite{HuLi2010} explicitly described the ambiguous ideal classes and the genus field of an Artin--Schreier extension of a rational congruence function field.